PV-Lab/Synthesizability-Filter/README.md

 4.	**Data_analysis.py:** file used to generate the ternary plots shown in Figure 3 in the paper.

 ## Running instructions :
+1. Create python environment according to **requirements.txt**
-1. The code is run from the **run.py** file.
+2. The code is run from the **run.py** file.
-2. Specify the results directory by updating the 'dir_name'
+3. Specify the results directory by updating the 'dir_name'
-3. Hit run, the results will be generated in the results directory in the sub_directory specified by the user.
+4. Hit run, the results will be generated in the results directory in the sub_directory specified by the user.